simplesurance/baur/README.md

 2. Adapt the configuration files to your needs:
    - Add paths containing your applications to the `application_dirs` parameter.
-   - set the build_command to a command that when it's run in your application directories, produces build artifacts like a docker container or a tar archives.
+   - set the `command`  parameter in the `Build` section to the  command that should be run to build your application directories, produces build artifacts like a docker container or a tar archives.
-   - set the `postgresql_url` to a valid connection string to a database that will store informations about builds and aritfacts.
+   - set the `postgresql_url` to a valid connection string to a database that will store informations about builds, it's inputs and artifacts.
     If you do not want to store the password of your database user in the `baur.toml` file.
 You can also put in your `.pgpass` file (https://www.postgresql.org/docs/9.3/static/libpq-pgpass.html).